 So where does that leave the rest of us?
 Are religious abuses sufficient grounds for dismissing Jesus?

 That is up to the individual to decide.
 However, none of it is an excuse to dismiss Christ out of hand.
 Reader, think about this with me.
 If there were a Savior, and if he had a church in this world and also a solemn enemy (“the devil”), then we could expect things like Jonestown massacres and the Crusades and all sorts of horrendous abuses.
 The Church of God and his people would be constant targets of demonic smear campaigns.
 In a very real sense, all the violence and foul play associated with Christianity is evidence of its authenticity.
 The enemy of our souls wants to heap as much dirt on the Church as he can.
-By doing so, he sows confusion and unbelief and calamity.
+By doing so, he sows confusion and unbelief.
 But he can’t eliminate us (Matt.
 16:18).

 For our part, if we aren’t willing to sincerely pray, seek and work through a modicum of confusion, then we are dismissing the contents of the box without ever opening it.